 - RingCentral -Best for secured automatic call recording

 - Phone.com – Best for low call volume

 - Cube Call Recorder – Best call recorder app for Android users

 - Talkdesk – Best for in-depth call evaluation

 - Oreka GPL – Best free open-source VoIP call recording

 When It Makes Sense to Invest Into VoIP Call Recording

 With the VoIP provider taking care of everything, you no longer have to deal with separate hardware to record, host, and save all the calls.
-This means the benefits of VoIP call recording are now accessible not only to contact centers but also to small businesses and entrepreneurs.
+The benefits of VoIP call recording are now accessible not only to contact centers but also to small business owners and entrepreneurs.

 But how do you know if call recording is the secret sauce your business needs to succeed?
 Let’s explore some of the top reasons why you should add VoIP call recording to your business arsenal.

 Each call is unique and can never be fully replicated by manual note-taking.
 If your typing skills can’t keep up, key points of the phone conversation can easily fall through the cracks and disappear forever.